input-output-hk/cardano-sl/sequential-derivation/notes.md

 I can't find a way how to derive any private key from a public one given these functions.
 I must be missing some function!
 This probably also means that we can derive `XPrv 5` private key from `XPub 4` public key?
 If so, that means that change level keys can also derive addresses? (are change level keys intended for external wallets use case?)

+> Accounts provide extra insulation against catastrophic leaking of cryptographic material
+> in the account itself, see caveat of soft derivation in particular.
+More specifically if the
+> tree of derivation of a given account is compromised, then the hard derivation allows, in
+> theory, other accounts to remain secure.
+Is hard derivation actually function doing `XPrv n -> ... -> XPrv (n+1)` and/or `XPrv n -> XPub n`?
+And in a similar way soft derivation is actually function doing `XPub n -> ... -> XPub (n+1)` and/or `XPub n -> ... -> XPrv (n+2)`?
+Is difference between soft derivation and hard derivation such that soft derivation is a derivation that derives keys (either private or public) only from public key.
+That way, if public key is compromised, user can still remain secure (in theory)?
+And hard derivation is derivation which derives keys using private keys?
+TODO: google "soft derivation wiki".
+So I guess accounts have been created with hard derivation (from any parent private key) where addresses have been created using soft derivation (from an account public key: `XPub account -> XPrv address` - this should be soft derivation).
+Then if `XPub account` is compromised, other accounts that have been derived are in theory still safe as attacker can't derive them using `XPub account` (I wonder how this is different from having `XPrv account`; probably depends what keys are signing transactions).